 - The receptionist will mark the date/time of all paper copies as they are received at the front desk at the district office.

 - The district will enter the paper applications into the online system and record the appropriate date and time.

 - The process will close promptly at 4 p.m. on February 13.

 - The district response to applications will be communicated by email from March 4 – March 8, 2019.

 IMPORTANT INFORMATION ABOUT SCHOOLS AT CAPACITY

 A cross catchment application does not guarantee approval of the cross catchment request as many factors influence the number of cross catchment requests that each individual school can accommodate.
 For example, a number of schools have reached capacity and it is anticipated they will continue to be in this position for the next few years.
 Be aware that the district can only approve cross catchment applications up to the current and future available space in any given school and students within the catchment have priority for placement.

-- Elementary Schools: Aspenwood, Blakeburn, Glen, Heritage Mountain, Irvine, James Park, Mary Hill, Nestor, Panorama Heights, Riverview Park, and Walton.
+- Elementary Schools: Aspenwood, Blakeburn, Glen, Heritage Mountain, Irvine, Mary Hill, Nestor, Panorama Heights, Riverview Park, and Walton.

-- Middle Schools: Banting, Eagle Mountain, Hillcrest, Kwayhquitlum, Pitt River, and Scott Creek.
+- Middle Schools: Banting, Eagle Mountain, Hillcrest, Kwayhquitlum, and Scott Creek.

-- Secondary Schools: Dr. Charles Best, Heritage Woods, and Riverside.
+- Secondary Schools: Dr. Charles Best and Heritage Woods.